hmlON/hobby-house/README.md

 # HobbyHouse
-An application for sharing your hobbies with the world
+An application for sharing your hobbies with the world.
+### Technologies:
+- Language: Ruby
+- Framework: Rails
 ## Description
 HobbyHouse is an application for sharing your hobbies with the world.
 It is designed for people to share information about things they are interested in, their hobbies, and find new information about them.
 Everyone has their hobbies and at some point would like to share their achievements in them with everyone.
 Then people start writing about their hobbies in social networks, but only friends can see that and people want to share with all like-minded people.
 This is why we are developing this project.